uoftcprg/pokerkit/docs/evaluation.rst

 Speed (# hands/s) 1016740.7 3230966.4
 ================= ========= =========

 PokerKit performs in the same magnitude as ``treys``.
-But, it is a bit faster.
+But, ``treys`` is a bit faster.
 This is an inevitable consequence of having a generalized high-level interface for evaluating hands.
-If speed is paramount, the user is recommended to explore various C++ solutions such as ``OMPEval``.
+If speed is paramount, the reader is recommended to explore various C++ solutions such as ``OMPEval``.

 Representing Cards
 ------------------